lcroy/ToD4IR/README.md

 Industrial Robots Domain Wizard-of-Oz dataset (IRWOZ), a fully-labeled dialogue dataset of human-human conversations spanning over xxx domains and topics.
 At a size of xxx dialogues, it aims to provide simulated dialogues between shop floor worker and industrial robots to support language-assisted Human Robot Interaction (HRI) in industrial setup.
-To the best of our knowledge, T2IR is the first annotated task-oriented corpora for manufacturing domain.
+To the best of our knowledge, IRWOZ is the first annotated task-oriented corpora for manufacturing domain.

 ### Data Structure